wjm0/ppat/README.md

 ## Getting Started

-This project runs in Python 3.6/7 and the required packages are listed in `src/requirements.txt`.
+For running this project you need a Python 3.6/7 installed and the requisites are listed in `src/requirements.txt`.

 ## Usage